valmirosjunior/intent_classifier/Readme.md

+## About the Project
+This project was developed within the scope of the Master's degree in Computer Science at [Universidade Federal do Ceará de Quixadá](https://www.quixada.ufc.br)

 ## Important notes
 - Pay attention in torch installation for your machine, maybe it'll be necessary to check the torch website for instructions